-If you click on the '+' sign () next to a sequence file name, the tree will expand to show the name of the sequence contained in the file.
+If you click on the '+' sign (() next to a sequence file name, the tree will expand to show the name of the sequence contained in the file.
 If the file icon shows multiple pages (), the file contains multiple sequences.
-Once a file name is expanded, you may close the view by pressing the '-' sign (

-(clicking on the file name.
+Once a file name is expanded, you may close the view by pressing the '-' sign ().
+Expanding and closing a file can also be performed by doubleclicking on the file name.